xXSimon SinisterXx

 Check out my About Me for more cool resources and stuff!

-note: this website is still a WIP. please direct comments and suggestions to me
+note: this website is still a WIP. please direct comments, suggestions and broken links to me

 basic guides & info